techjmw/infrachallenge/README.md

 - Node.js and React

-### To quickly get up and running with minimal overhead
+## TL;DR - To quickly get up and running with minimal overhead
-## To deploy on Ubuntu (18.04 supported)
+## Deploy on Ubuntu (18.04 supported)
-Clone the repository locally and run the shell scripts.
-(Wrapper for other environments will be considered based on system demand)
+Clone the repository locally and run the included shell scripts and artifacts.
+(Wrapper for other environments will be considered based on developer demand)

+### Install front end requirements
+From cloned directory:
+---
+apt install -y postgresql postgresql-contrib
+---
+(consider logs for help located here: /var/log/postgresql/postgresql*main.log)